busstoptaktik/geodesy/README.md

 ## Abstract

-"Rust Geodesy" is (unsurprisingly) a Geodesy library written in the Rust programming language.
+"Rust Geodesy" is - unsurprisingly - a geodesy library written in the Rust programming language.

 Rust Geodesy provides a number of **features** to support a number of **objectives**.

 The most important **features** are

-- a number of geodetic **transformation primitives**
+- a set of more than 20 geodetic **transformation primitives**
-- a number of primitives for **operations on the ellipsoid**
+- a set of more than 40 primitives for **operations on the ellipsoid**
-- a way of **composing** these primitives into more complex operations.
+- a means for **composing** these primitives into more complex operations.

 The most important **objectives** are

 - to support new, and hopefully better, abstractions,
-- for building better, simpler, and more tractable, geospatial **standards, transformations, and software**.
+- to use these abstractions to build better, simpler, and more tractable, geospatial **standards, transformations, and software**.

 If any of this resonates with you, read on after this minimal usage example...